CAHP Jayawardena: Military service

+Social service

+He served as the District Commissioner of the Colombo District Scout Association and was later the Chief Commissioner of the Sri Lanka Scout Association from 1948 to 1953, and was awarded the Silver Wolf Award in 1950.
+He was the Commissioner of the St. John Ambulance.
+Senior freemason in Irish, English and the Scottish masonic lodges in Ceylon, having served as the Grand Master of the Irish Masonic Temple in Ceylon and on the world governing body, and Grand Inspector for Irish Freemasonry in Sri Lanka.
+The first Governor of the Lions Club of Ceylon, he helped introduce the Lions Club to Ceylon and the white cane for the blind to Sri Lanka.

 Honors

-He was appointed a Member of the Order of the British Empire (Military division) (MBE), an Officer of the Order of the British Empire (Military division) (OBE) in the 1944 New Year Honours, an Commander of the Order of St John (CStJ), a Commander of the Royal Victorian Order (CVO) in 1954 by the Queen during her visit to Ceylon and Companion of the Order of St Michael and St George (CMG) in the 1956 New Year Honours for public service.
+He was appointed a Member of the Order of the British Empire (Military division) (MBE), an Officer of the Order of the British Empire (Military division) (OBE) in the 1944 New Year Honours, a Commander of the Order of St John (CStJ), a Commander of the Royal Victorian Order (CVO) in 1954 by the Queen during her visit to Ceylon and Companion of the Order of St Michael and St George (CMG) in the 1956 New Year Honours for public service.

 His medals include the Efficiency Decoration, Defence Medal (1946), the War Medal 1939–1945 (1946) for wartime service in World War II with the Ceylon Defense Force; and for service in the Ceylon Army, he received the Ceylon Armed Services Long Service Medal, the Queen Elizabeth II Coronation Medal and the Ceylon Armed Services Inauguration Medal.